Myanmar kyat: New banknotes of higher denominations

 On 1 October 2014, the Central Bank introduced new Ks.
 5,000/- banknotes with additional security features to prevent counterfeiting.
-The revised notes are varnished and have enhanced printing, watermarks, and security thread.
+The revised notes are varnished and have enhanced printing, watermarks, and a security thread.
 The new notes remained the same size, colour and design as the 2009 issue, which continues to be used.
 The new notes followed recent incidents of counterfeit Ks.
 5,000/- and Ks.
 10,000/- banknotes, including a 12 September 2014 seizure of Ks.
 10,000/- notes and a printer allegedly used to make them.

 In 2019, the Central Bank of Myanmar issued a new series of banknotes that feature a portrait of its national hero Aung San after longstanding calls to redesign the kyat.
 The first denomination issued for this new series was the Ks.
 1,000/- banknote, which was issued into circulation on 4 January 2020, followed by the Ks.
 500/- banknote on 19 July 2020.

 In July 2023, a new Ks.
 20,000/- banknote was announced amidst economic instability from the aftermath of the 2021 Myanmar coup d'état.
 The reasoning was not explained, but was likely to commemorate the birth of a white elephant and the construction of the Maravijaya Buddha statue in Naypyidaw.
 The banknote saw limited circulation at only select central bank branches.